 The house is full of period furniture.
 One item that caught my eye was a drinking cup made of horn; you could see right through it.
-The ambience is wonderful; floorboards creak, dark timbers creates a medieval look, and the authentic furnishings help recreate a sense of Conwy's history.
+The ambience is wonderful; floorboards creak, dark timbers create a medieval atmosphere, and the authentic furnishings help recreate a sense of Conwy's history.
 There are very knowledgeable guides throughout the house; we listened in on one guide explaining to other visitors how the kitchen was used and what each implement was for.
-It was a fascinating bit of social hiistory.
+It was a fascinating bit of social history.

 Ghosts at Aberbconwy House